ARTICLE I – NAME

 ARTICLE V – MEMBERS AND DUES

-Section 5.1 – Membership in SOFO is limited to organizations located in the boundaries defined in these By-Laws.
+Section 5.1 – Membership in SOFO is not limited to organizations located in the boundaries defined in these By-Laws.
 An organization is defined as including all related parent and subsidiary businesses having common ownership through their respective parent organizations.
 Members must be business owners, property managers or general managers.

 Section 5.2 – Annual membership dues for the coming year will be determined at the Annual Meeting in February and payable before the next regular meeting.-